HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 ## Closed-Loop Operation
-The system used a closed-loop approach during the detection and task-planing phase to ensure the robot's actions are based on real-time information from the environment.
+The system used a closed-loop approach during the detection and task-planning phase to ensure the robot's actions are based on real-time information from the environment.
 The RGB-D camera continuously provides RGB data for classification of healthy vs unhealthy leaves, depth data for 3D locations of each leaf, and updated centroid positions whenever the perception node reprocesses the scene.
-Before the robot begins a vacuum or spray action, the vision pipeline refreshes the leaf detetctions and recomputes their 3D coordinates.
+Before the robot begins a vacuum or spray action, the vision pipeline refreshes the leaf detections and recomputes their 3D coordinates.
 These updated positions are then forwarded to the robot.
 **System Adaptation in Real Time**
 - If a leaf/ new leaf/ obstacle appears before the robot starts its motion, the updated detection changes the target coordinates.
 - This ensures the robot always moves to the most recent leaf position.